 Copyright laws in Thailand is covered by the Copyright Act, B.E.
 2537 (1994).
 Copyright extends from graphics, art, video, musicals, software and much more.
 If you wish to speak about copyright in Thailand, consult with a lawyer about your options.

 Note that copyrights extend to works that are expressed which includes the rights of performers.
 Copyright does not extend to processes, systems, organizations, or instructions for use.
 Copyright does also not extend to thoughts, principles, findings, or theories in science or mathematics.
-In terms of the Copyright Act, acquisition of copyright is automatic and need not to be registered.

 You can transfer copyright for works which you have created.
 This can be in part or in full.
 Copyright can also be licensed and you should take legal advice on this as well as on enforcement of your copyright.
-Thailand is also a signatory member of the Berne Convention for the Protection of Literary and Artistic Works, the WTO as well as the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
+Thailand is also a signatory member of the Berne Convention for the Protection of Literary and Artistic Works.
+The WTO as well as the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).

 The life of the copyright is valid for the life of the creator, plus 50 years.
 When the creator is a juristic person (business) protection extends for 50 years from the date of creation or first publication.
 The period of protection is reduced to 25 years for applied artistic work.

 Allowing exception for altering software or other copyright works to enable disabled people to use the copyright.
 Penalties have also been introduced to punish those who make workarounds for software or otherwise called Warez.

 Always take legal advice when dealing with patents and trademarks registration in Thailand.
 See the contact details below if you wish to speak about your ideas in Thailand and also how the patent registration will grow your business and affect your corporate income taxes.
 See also our articles on tort law as well as patent registration and torts in Thailand.
 Also include this in your last will and see the article on getting a probate lawyer in Thailand as well.
 Your copyright might be part of your last will and testament.